 Updated 2026 research highlights:

-FlexiKnee uses soothing warmth, red light wavelengths, and gentle vibration in one easy-to-use device designed for your daily knee comfort routine.
+Adjustable warmth, red light, and gentle vibration in one wireless wrap for a complete 15-minute daily knee routine.

 The Synergy Effect: Why Combining Heat + Red Light Works Better

-Perhaps the most compelling finding in recent research is that heat and red light therapy appear to produce synergistic effects, meaning their combined benefit is greater than simply adding the individual benefits together.
+Perhaps the most compelling finding in recent research is that heat and red light therapy may feel complementary in the same routine, meaning their combined benefit is potentially complementary, but not yet proven to outperform either approach alone.

 Here's why this synergy occurs: